- 483350 - Newcastle (Callaghan)

 Students who completed their education in a non-English speaking country must have an IELTS of 7.0 on admission in line with University policy.

-Australia is recognised as a world leader in MRS education and practice.
-Our program is accredited by the Australian Institute of Radiography.
-A professional year is required after you graduate from university and after satisfying professional accreditation, you can practice across the world.
+Australia is recognised as a world leader in Medical Radiation Science (MRS) education and practice.
+Our program is accredited by the Medical Radiation Practice Board of Australia who act under auspices of Australian Health Practitioner Regulation Agency (AHPRA).
+A professional year is required after you graduate from university.
+After satisfying professional accreditation, you can practice across the world.

 International students must comply with the University of Newcastle's English language proficiency requirements.
 All International Students enrolled in the program will be provided with an orientation to familiarise them with the rules, expectations, facilities and services offered by the University.
 Please visit http://www.newcastle.edu.au/students/international/student-support/ to find out more about the support services available to international students.